Defining MS from what It Creates, rather than How Its Created

-This new Multiple Sclerosis Definition for MS may surprise you.
-Mostly, MS is defined by the physical manifestations in the body (i.e., myelin lesions) and the symptoms expressed (i.e., problems in balance, fatigue, pain, and numbness).
-But that physically based definition does not explain all that MS is, much like a play cannot be described only by the description of the stage dimensions, number of lights, and quality of the sound in the auditoreum.
+MS is usually defined by the physical manifestations in the body (i.e., immune system creates myelin lesions) and the symptoms expressed (i.e., these attacks create problems in balance, fatigue, pain, and numbness).
+But that physically based definition does not explain all that MS is.
+This is much like a play cannot be described only by the description of the stage dimensions, number of lights, and quality of the sound in the auditorium.

 Multiple Sclerosis Definition

-One part of the self is attacking another part of the self that, in response, is hardening.
+One part of the self is attacking another part of the self.
+In response, the self hardens.

 - What conflicts are in your identity?
 Are you constantly “should”-ing yourself?

 - Have you negated a part of yourself?
 Considered it socially unacceptable?

 - Do you sometimes feel you are two different people and can’t reconcile them?

 An Expanded Definition of the Symptoms of MS